 This includes information about our workforce, satisfaction rates, access to our services, details of engagement and outcomes.

-We gather information covering all the protected characteristics: age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, gender, and sexual orientation.
+We gather information covering all the protected characteristics: age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
 We also collate employment monitoring information on the experience of carers within our workplace.

 Our published equality information covers all our functions and demonstrates how we have used this information to have due regard to all three aims of the general duty.